vasishth/SMLP2017/index.md

 ### Invited speakers for evening lectures

+The evening lectures will be recorded and posted on youtube.

 - [Richard McElreath](http://xcelab.net/rm/): [The Natural Selection of Bad Science](http://rsos.royalsocietypublishing.org/content/3/9/160384), 29th August, 2017
 - [Mark Andrews](http://www.mjandrews.net/): The Art and Science of p-value Hacking, 31st August, 2017